-Mile -2.2: From the base of Bailey Mountain you have a 2000 foot descent over the next 2.2 miles to the Chetco River.
+Mile -2.2: From the base of Bailey Mountain (aka Torture Mountain) you have a 2000 foot descent over the next 2.2 miles to the Chetco River.
 This last section of trail goes through a protected botanical area where you may see the rare Kalmiopsis leachiana.

 Mile 0: Put-in at Carter Creek.
-The three miles downstream are known as the Magic Canyon because of it's deep pools tucked in a narrow canyon.
+The three miles downstream are known as the Magic Canyon because of the deep pools tucked in a narrow canyon.

-Mile 2.5: Babyfoot Creek enters from the right side.
-The Slide Creek Camp is a quartern mile downstream on the left.
+Mile 2.5: Babyfoot Creek enters from the right side just after Babyfoot Creek Rapid (III+).

 Mile 3: Slide Creek Rapid (III+) is a long technical rapid that begins soon after the Slide Creek Camp.
 Slide Creek enters from the right side partway down this rapid.